black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 103
 Players should not be able to sell their only weapon.
 Inside the sellWeapon function, add an if statement with a condition that checks if the length of the inventory array is greater than 1.

+# Step 104
+Inside the if statement, set gold equal to 15 more than its current value.
+Also update goldText.innerText to the new value.